fenestbuc/kubar-SCF/README.md

 ### Additional Risk Assessment Models
 - **Credit Scoring Model**: This model evaluates the creditworthiness of parties involved in transactions.
 It uses historical transaction data, repayment history, and external credit ratings, offering a comprehensive view of credit risk.
-- **Liquidity Risk Model**: To assess and manage liquidity risk, the platform employs a model that tracks the liquidity of tokens within its ecosystem.
-This includes monitoring the velocity of token circulation and other related metrics.

 ### Real-World Application
 - **Scenario Analysis**: The risk management framework of Kubar Protocol includes scenario analysis tools that simulate various market conditions and stress scenarios.
 These tools help in understanding the impact of extreme market movements on the platform's stability and the effectiveness of its risk mitigation strategies.